Rhettus/Saturn6/README.md

 # Saturn 6
 Saturn 6: a compact 10” minilab that hosts 5xRaspberry Pi's and an ARM based NAS.

+## Printed parts

+All chassis parts were printed in PETG

+All faceplates were printed in PLA

 ## License